How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 • Check with Your Municipality

-As part of their sustainability efforts, most local governments offer waste disposal services that include appliance and waste recycling programs.
+Most local governments offer waste disposal services that include appliance and waste recycling programs as part of their sustainability efforts.

 Such programs often include curbside pickup of appliances and other large items on specific days of the month at either no cost or a small fee.
-Others don’t offer such services, but will typically recommend the best recycling programs in your locality.
+Others don’t offer such services but typically recommend the best dishwasher recycling programs in your locality.

-If your retailer or utility provider doesn’t offer to recycle, contact your local municipality for information on such programs.
+If your retailer or utility provider doesn’t offer to recycle your dishwasher, contact your local municipality for information on such programs.

 • Look for a RAD Partner

-The Responsible Disposal Program, famously known as RAD, is a voluntary EPA program geared towards reducing emissions and protecting the ozone layer through proper disposal and recycling of old appliances.
+The Responsible Disposal Program, famously known as RAD, is a voluntary EPA program geared towards reducing emissions and protecting the ozone layer by properly disposing and recycling old appliances.

 Thanks to these partnerships, RAD has successfully recycled about 196 million pounds of plastic and prevented the landfill dumping of about 1.06 billion pounds of metals.
-Find a RAD partner near you to dispose of your dishwasher the right way.
+Find a RAD partner near you to dispose of your dishwasher correctly.

 • Check Online Listings